h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 -----------------

-If you've used previous versions of H2O, the following links will help guide you through the process of upgrading to H2O 3.0.
+If you've used previous versions of H2O, the following links will help guide you through the process of upgrading to H2O-3.

 -  `Recommended Systems <http://www.h2o.ai/product/recommended-systems-for-h2o/>`_: This one-page PDF provides a basic overview of the operating systems, languages and APIs, Hadoop resource manager versions, cloud computing environments, browsers, and other resources recommended to run H2O.

--  `Migration Guide <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/upgrade/Migration.md>`_: This document provides a comprehensive guide to assist users in upgrading to H2O 3.0.
+-  :ref:`migration`: This document provides a comprehensive guide to assist users in upgrading to H2O 3.0.
 It gives an overview of the changes to the algorithms and the web UI introduced in this version and describes the benefits of upgrading for users of R, APIs, and Java.

--  `Porting R Scripts <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/upgrade/H2ODevPortingRScripts.md>`_: This document is designed to assist users who have created R scripts using previous versions of H2O.
-Due to the many improvements in R, scripts created using previous versions of H2O need some revision to work with H2O 3.0.
-This document provides a side-by-side comparison of the changes in R for each algorithm, as well as overall structural enhancements R users should be aware of, and provides a link to a tool that assists users in upgrading their scripts.

--  `Recent Changes <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/flow/RecentChanges.md>`_: This document describes the most recent changes in the latest build of H2O.
+-  `Recent Changes <https://github.com/h2oai/h2o-3/blob/master/Changes.md>`_: This document describes the most recent changes in the latest build of H2O.
 It lists new features, enhancements (including changed parameter default values), and bug fixes for each release, organized by sub-categories such as Python, R, and Web UI.

--  `H2O Classic vs H2O 3.0 <https://github.com/h2oai/h2o-3/blob/jessica-dev-docs/h2o-docs/src/product/upgrade/H2OvsH2O-Dev.md>`_: This document presents a side-by-side
-   comparison of H2O 3.0 and the previous version of H2O.
-It compares and contrasts the features, capabilities, and supported algorithms between the versions.
-If you'd like to learn more about the benefits of upgrading, this is a great source of information.

 -  `Contributing code <https://github.com/h2oai/h2o-3/blob/master/CONTRIBUTING.md>`_: If you're interested in contributing code to H2O, we appreciate your assistance!
 This document describes how to access our list of Jiras that are suggested tasks for contributors and how to contact us.

 Sparkling Water Users